Oceanic Iron Ore (CVE:FEO) Stock Price Down 22.2% – Here’s What Happened

-In other Oceanic Iron Ore news, Director Gordon Keep sold 355,000 shares of the firm’s stock in a transaction on Tuesday, October 29th.
-The shares were sold at an average price of C$0.27, for a total transaction of C$95,850.00.
-Also, Director Christopher Ross Batalha purchased 700,000 shares of the company’s stock in a transaction that occurred on Friday, November 22nd.
-The stock was bought at an average price of C$0.18 per share, for a total transaction of C$126,000.00.
-Insiders have sold 494,500 shares of company stock worth $129,248 in the last ninety days.
-107.26% of the stock is owned by corporate insiders.
+In other Oceanic Iron Ore news, Director Christopher Ross Batalha bought 700,000 shares of the stock in a transaction on Friday, November 22nd.
+The stock was purchased at an average price of C$0.18 per share, with a total value of C$126,000.00.
+Also, Director Gordon Keep sold 355,000 shares of the stock in a transaction on Tuesday, October 29th.
+The shares were sold at an average price of C$0.27, for a total value of C$95,850.00.
+In the last quarter, insiders have sold 494,500 shares of company stock valued at $129,248.
+107.26% of the stock is currently owned by corporate insiders.

 Oceanic Iron Ore Company Profile